 For your grain shed project, choose a site that is clear of trees and other infrastructure.
 This makes expanding your operations easier in the future and eliminates the difficulty of manoeuvring machinery in tight or congested spaces.

-Also, plan for your current and future storage capacity requirements as this prevents overfilling the sheds.
+Plan for your current and future storage capacity requirements as this prevents overfilling the sheds.

 Site location and logistics